Benchmark and Tasks¶

 - split strategies

-- sampling densities
+- supervision densities

 - input modes